datamade/dossier/README.md

 One of the biggest challenges to developing dossiers is **managing and archiving inferences**.
 At every level of data collection – from text extraction, to entity resolution, to drawing org charts – there are different kinds of claims that are made about the relationship between sources (data) and entities (the world).
 Our goal is to develop a consistent language to describe these different kinds of inferences, and use that language to construct a data model that would allow the users of a dossier tool to efficiently collect and audit these claims.

-The work of collecting information about an entity can be roughly organized into **five levels of inference**.
+We believe that the work of collecting information about an entity can be roughly organized into **five levels of inference**.
 At each level, we want to collect metadata about:

 - Who or what made the inference
 - When and where the inference was made
-- What process produced the inference (human or computer reasoning)
+- What reasoning process produced the inference (be it human- or machine-driven)

-### 1 Text: *Collecting source artifacts*
+### 1. Text: *Collecting source artifacts*

 Every claim about the world starts with a source artifact, or *Text*, that contains information that humans can interpret as language.
 For us, Texts are most often different types of files: word processing documents, PDFs, markup, spreadsheets, etc. If we were building a dossier about security forces, for example, Texts might be audio testimony from witnesses and victims, news articles about security force activity, or scanned government documents.